-RatioExplanationDebt to ObligatedCompares each institution's outstanding debt to the funds legally available to service its debt Commentary Provides a general indication of an institution's ability to repay debt from wealth that can be accessed over time Tied to the statutory framework for institution debt, so ratio is not used outside the State Five-Year Payout Measures the percentage of each institution's debt to be retired within the subsequent five year period Indicates how rapidly an institution's debt is amortizing and how much additional debt capacity may be created in the near term Five year horizon is not widely used
+Ratio Explanation Commentary Debt to Obligated Resources Compares each institution's outstanding debt to the funds legally available to service its debt Provides a general indication of an institution's ability to repay debt from wealth that can be accessed over time Tied to the statutory framework for institution debt, so ratio is not used outside the State Five-Year Payout Measures the percentage of each institution's debt to be retired within the subsequent five year period Indicates how rapidly an institution's debt is amortizing and how much additional debt capacity may be created in the near term Five year horizon is not widely used

-Supplementary Ratios
+Supplementary Ratio

-Ratio Explanation Commentary Debt Service to Operations Indicates an institution's operating flexibility to finance existing requirements and new initiatives Uses expenses rather than revenues because expenses tend to be more table year-over-year Permits comparison to peers outside the State Expendable Resources to Debt Measures the number of times each institution's liquid and expendable net assets covers its aggregate debt Provides a general indication of an institution's ability to repay debt from wealth that can be accessed over time Permits comparison to peers outside the State
+Ratio Explanation Commentary Debt Service to Measures debt service burden as a • Indicates an institution's operating flexibility to finance Operations percentage of each institution's total existing requirements and new initiatives operating expenses • Uses expenses rather than revenues because expenses tend to be more stable year-over-year • Permits comparison to peers outside the State

 The first two ratios-debt to obligated resources and five-year payout-are mandated by the Act.
 While the ratios provide useful snapshots of each institution's debt profile and fiscal condition, the two ratios are not used outside of North Carolina.
-To provide additional data points and peer comparisons, the Study tracks two additional ratios-debt service to operations and expendable resources to debt.
+To provide additional data points and peer comparisons, the Study tracks an additional ratio-debt service to operations.